microsoft/Olive/cmd-tool/readme.md

 4. --target_opset: Latest Opset is recommanded.
 Refer to [ONNX Opset](https://github.com/microsoft/onnxruntime/blob/master/docs/Versioning.md#version-matrix) for the latest Opset.

-5. --nvidia: Optional.
+5. --gpu: Optional.
 Use this boolean flag to enable GPU if you have one.

 6. --model_inputs_names: Required for tensorflow frozen models and checkpoints.
 The model's input names.